mathieuheliot/php-continous/README.md

 - `docker-compose down`

 ### Tools for Visual Studio Code
+Note for Windows users: source code must be in c:/Users/\<Nom>

 #### Autocompletion with PHP Intellisense
 Firstly, install the PHP Intellisense extension and get PHP binaries for Windows at https://windows.php.net.